 I suggest you use the Python script to do the dirty job for you.

-Eventually, you will obtain the DLL file in the platform/win32/Release (or platform/win32/Debug) folder.
+Eventually, you will obtain the DLL file in the platform/win32/Release (or platform/win32/Debug, etc.) folder.
 Where you can find the DLL file depends on your compilation configuration.

 TOFU;TOFU_CJK_EXT, you will exclude several huge noto fonts and CJK extension fonts from the DLL file, and reduce the output size from 34 megabytes to about 8 megabytes.

-I am not going to write too much in this article on how to comsume the functions in the DLL.
+I am not going to write too much in this article on how to consume the functions in the DLL.
 For C# programmers, you may use the Platform Invoking technology.
-Previously I have written an article P/Invoking MuPDF library to render PDF documents.
-You may reference it by clicking the link above.
+Previously, I wrote an article P/Invoking MuPDF library to render PDF documents.
+You may refer to it by clicking the link above.

-The first download link on top of this article has a sample project, which demonstrates how to use P/Invoke from C# to consume functions in the compiled DLL file.
+The download link at the top of this article has a sample project, which demonstrates how to use P/Invoke from C# to consume functions in the compiled DLL file.